 The grounds of Arundel are landscaped with an expanse of lawn on the north side of the property.
 The south portion of the property houses a double garage.
 The garage has maroon roller doors but the form, parapet moulding, stucco finish and colour is somewhat consistent with the main dwelling.
-The street boundary is demarcated by a timber paling fence.
-There is a white timber gate entrance located off Chastleton Avenue.
+The street boundary is demarcated by an unoriginal timber paling fence.
+However, the original white timber gate entrance and gate posts has been retained and is located off Chastleton Avenue.
 The street boundary is also defined by dense plantings of tall, clipped bushes and two mature cacti (cactaceae).